edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:ControlSetting_Parameter.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013502
-Comments: <br/>A set of measurable factors that specifies the conditions within which an entity operates correctly.<br/>A set of measurable factors that specifies the conditions of its operation within a specific context.<br/>A feature that is fixed for a particular document context.<br/>
+rdfs:comment | A set of measurable factors that specifies the conditions of its operation within a specific context. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Operational_Parameter.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01013513
+rdfs:comment | A set of measurable factors that specifies the conditions within which an entity operates correctly. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:DocumentContext_Parameter.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004852
+rdfs:comment | A feature that is fixed for a particular document context. edi3:cefactBusinessProcess | In All Contexts

 Properties: